Classic Easy Meyer Lemon Bars With Shortbread Crust

 Directions

-3. While the crust is baking, make the FILLING: In a medium bowl whisk together the sugar, flour, lemon zest, then whisk in the eggs, lemon juice and extracts if using until well combined and totally smooth
+- While the crust is baking, make the FILLING: In a medium bowl whisk together the sugar, flour, lemon zest, then whisk in the whisked eggs, lemon juice and extracts if using until well combined and totally smooth

-4. Remove crust from oven when baked and REDUCE oven temperature to 325°F. Using a fork, poke shallow holes all over the top of the warm crust (optional)
+- Remove crust from oven once baked and REDUCE oven temperature to 325°F. Using a fork, poke shallow holes all over the top of the warm crust (optional)

-7. Slice the bars and allow them to come to room temperature before serving or serve right from the fridge dusted with powdered sugar and with slices of meyer lemon before serving.
-(For easy removal make sure to use a knife around the edges to release them from the pan.)
+- Run a knife around the edges of the pan to make sure and release bars from pan.
+Slice the bars using a sharp knife and allow them to come to room temperature before serving or serve right from the fridge dusted with powdered sugar and with slices of lemon before serving.

 Recipe Notes

-• Making the crust in food processor: You can easily mix everything with your fingers or a pastry cutter or food processor if using chilled butter like you would if you were making pie crust.
+- Making the crust in food processor: You can easily mix everything with your fingers or a pastry cutter or pulse in food processor if using chilled butter like you would if you were making pie crust.

-• You can make these lemon bars in a 9x9 inch square baking pan if that is all you have but your layers both the shortbread crust and the lemon custard layers will be thinner and both layers will likely need less time to bake so just keep a close eye on them
+- You can make these lemon bars in a 9x9 inch square baking pan if that is all you have but your layers both the shortbread crust and the lemon custard layers will be thinner and both layers will likely need less time to bake so just keep a close eye on them - you can tell the difference in thickness in the photos - the Meyer lemon bars were thinner due to using a 9x9 pan - the regular lemon ones were made in an 8x8 pan.

 Adapted from Chatelaine and Amanda Frederickson